UncleYee/Js-Tetris/README.md

 ##Tetris
-Tetris code by ES6 and scss
+Tetris code by ES6 and scss.